vkovic/laravel-model-meta/README.md

 $user->metaExists('foo'); // : true
 ```

-Counting all meta records is also a breeze:
+Counting all related user meta records is also a breeze:

 ```php
 $user->setMeta('a', 'one');